On this page:

 Method of sale

 You can sell your property by private sale or at an auction.
 Make sure you understand all the advantages and disadvantages before deciding how to sell your property.
-For more information, view our Understanding property prices page.
+For more information, view Understanding property prices.

 In a private sale:

 - you negotiate with a buyer to agree on a sale price and terms.
 You can also do this through an agent (if you have engaged one)

 - the contract of sale can be conditional, with your approval.
 This means the buyer can make the sale subject to obtaining a loan, a satisfactory building inspection report, or other conditions

 - for residential and small rural properties, the buyer has a three business day cooling-off period (with exceptions).
 For more information, see Cooling off on a property sale - Buying property by private sale.

 - the price is determined by competitive bidding between prospective buyers

 - the contract is unconditional.
 The buyer cannot make it subject to conditions such as finance or inspection

 - there are usually additional costs, such as the auctioneer’s fee

 - you may have a better opportunity to sell by a specific date; however, there is no guarantee your property will sell